Zgornja Kostrivnica

 Zgornja Kostrivnica ([ˈzɡoːɾnja kɔˈstɾiːu̯nitsa], Oberkostreinitz) is a settlement in the Municipality of Rogaška Slatina in eastern Slovenia.
 The wider area around Rogaška Slatina is part of the traditional region of Styria.
 It is now included in the Savinja Statistical Region.

+History

+School instruction started in Zgornja Kostrivnica in 1820, when lessons were held in private houses.
+A schoolhouse was built in 1834 and expanded in 1877.

 Mass grave

 Zgornja Kostrivnica is the site of a mass grave associated with the Second World War.
 The Cemetery Mass Grave (Grobišče na pokopališču) is located in a grassy area in the southwest part of the village cemetery.
 It contains the remains of 17 people.